-The Kuala Lumpur International Airport (KLIA) is Malaysia’s main International airport and a leading aviation hub in Asia.
+Kuala Lumpur International Airport Terminal 1 (KLIA) is Malaysia’s main International airport and a leading aviation hub in Asia.

-The Kuala Lumpur International Airport is the largest and busiest airport in Malaysia.
+The Kuala Lumpur International Airport Terminal 1 (KLIA) is the largest and busiest airport in Malaysia.
 In 2017, it handled 58,554,627 passengers and 710,186 tonnes of cargo.

 Since its inauguration in year 1998, Kuala Lumpur International Airport (KLIA) has won numerous awards from international organizations such as Skytrax and International Air Transport Association for its comprehensive list of services and superb professional services.

-What’s available at KLIA
+What’s available at Kuala Lumpur International Airport (KLIA)

 At the KLIA’s Departure Hall, a total of 216 check-in counters, located in 6 different islands, identified by the letters A – M (excluding I).